hazimehh/Personal-web-page/content/home/about.md

 +++

 Welcome to my page!
-I am a PhD candidate at the MIT Operations Research Center, advised by Prof. [Rahul Mazumder](http://www.mit.edu/~rahulmaz/).
+I am a PhD candidate at the MIT Operations Research Center, advised by [Rahul Mazumder](http://www.mit.edu/~rahulmaz/).
 My research lies at the intersection of machine learning and optimization.
 Specifically, I am working on developing fast optimization algorithms for more interpretable yet expressive machine learning models.
 For instance, check out our sparse learning toolkit [L0Learn](#software).

-Before coming to MIT, I did my masters at UIUC where I worked with Prof. [ChengXiang Zhai](http://czhai.cs.illinois.edu/) on improving information recall in search engines.
-I also did a research internship with the Core Machine Learning team at Amazon, where my work with Prof. [Charles Elkan](http://cseweb.ucsd.edu/~elkan/) reduced the time for serving machine learning models to Amazon's customers by $\sim$ 3000x.
+Before coming to MIT, I did my masters at UIUC where I worked with [ChengXiang Zhai](http://czhai.cs.illinois.edu/) on improving information recall in search engines.
+I also did a research internship with the Core Machine Learning team at Amazon, where my work with [Charles Elkan](http://cseweb.ucsd.edu/~elkan/) reduced the time for serving machine learning models by $\sim$ 3000x.